robweber/vsmp-plus/INSTALL.md

 ```

-There is an already modified version of this file in the ```scripts``` directory you can copy to the above file location.
+There is an already modified version of this file in the ```setup``` directory you can copy to the above file location.
 After this reboot your system.
 USB drives will be auto mounted to ```/media/usb``` after a reboot.